 Why is Wimbledon such a bloody big deal?

 Wimbledon is not your average tennis tournament.
-Similar to Harry Potter there’s something magical about it.
+Similar to Harry Potter, there’s just something magical about it.
 Here are a few reasons why Wimbledon is such a bloody big deal:

-Wimbledon’s history: Wimbledon is the oldest tennis tournament in the world having started back in 1877.
+Wimbledon’s history: Wimbledon is the oldest tennis tournament in the world dating back to 1877.
 Because of how old it is, a lot of tennis traditions, rituals, rules and formats actually started with Wimbledon.

 The Royals are ALWAYS in attendance: Princess Kate Middleton is the official “royal patron” of the tennis club.
 Get this, up until 2003, players had to bow/curtsy to any of the Royals watching.
-Since then, however, players only have to bow/curtsy to Lizzie (yes we’re on a nickname basis with Queen Elizabeth) and Prince Charles (we’re not on a nickname basis yet with Charles).
+Since then, however, players only have to bow/curtsy to Lizzie (yes we’re on a nickname basis with Queen Elizabeth) and Prince Charles (not quick on that nicknames basis yet).

 Wimbledon is very much for the people: Anyone can purchase Wimbledon tickets through a lottery system before the tournament starts.
 There are also tickets held for same-day matches, meaning that you can line up just like you do at movie theatres.
 The tickets are also not that expensive.
-The average ticket price is apparently the equivalent of $100 CAD.
-And, surprisingly, Wimbledon isn’t too uppity or stuffy like other tennis tournaments — they encourage people to take pics, wear outrageous outfits, and drink reasonably priced beers.
-We like the sounds of that!
+The average ticket price is about the equivalent of $100 CAD.
+And, surprisingly, Wimbledon isn’t too uppity or stuffy like other tennis tournaments — they encourage people to take pics, wear outrageous outfits and drink reasonably priced beers.
+We like the sound of that!

 How’s it organized?

 Like all tennis tournaments, Wimbledon is set up as a bracket: winner moves on, loser gets sent home.
-The bracket is initially organized based on a player’s seed.
-A seed is determined by a player’s world ranking.
+The bracket is initially organized based on a player’s seed which is determined by their world ranking.
 But, in Grand Slam tournaments, the organizers have some ability to change seeds based on a player’s recent performance.
 Generally, only 32 players are given a “seed” ranking in the tournament.
 For most tournaments, the top seeded players are “protected” meaning they square off against lower ranked players first.

-Another thing to know is that in Grand Slam tournaments the women’s tournament is best of three sets, while the men’s is best of five meaning that you have to win two or three sets respectively to win the match.
+In Grand Slam events, the women’s tournament is best of three sets, while the men’s is best of five meaning that you have to win two or three sets respectively to win the match.
 Why is it different for the women and men?
 The true reason can’t really be pinned down, but many guess that it’s routed in history and sexism.
 An unfortunate classic.